yangjeep/yangjeep/README.md

 ### Hi there 👋 I'm yangjeep
 - 🔭 I’m currently working at [Searchspring](https://github.com/searchspring).
-- 🌱 I’m currently learning new tack stacks there and ask me later about it!
+- 🌱 I’m currently learning new tech stacks there and ask me later about it!
 - 👯 I’m also interested in soccer, badminton, photography, travelling and food.
 - 💬 Ask me about the job openings in my team!
 - 📫 How to reach me: https://yangjeep.github.io/